 The prototyping analysis can take shape in different forms.
-Think of it as finding the perfect road to get to your final destination: you want it to be efficient, fast and with as little bumps as possible.
+Think of it as finding the perfect road to get to your final destination: you want it to be efficient, fast, and with as few bumps as possible.

 For example, the provider and the client may decide on A/B testing.
 If there are two options presented for a feature, the best way to pick one is to test them both, where A is the first option and B is the second one.
 By removing the less relevant options, you narrow down the features of your product to the perfect customer fit.